bahtiyartan/troia/docs/36Table.rst

 	- Print users whose creator user is missing on same user list.
 Please use only one SELECT statement.

-Sample 3: Sort Users Like a Tree
+Exercise 3: Sort Users Like a Tree
 --------------------------------

-Modify code that you write for sample 2.
+Modify code that you write for Exercise 2.

 	- Set CREATEDBY to empty string of users whose creator is missing.
 	- Create a tree hierarchy on user table using CREATEDBY column.